tgross35/rust-libc/README.md

 Increases to the MSRV is allowed to change without a major (i.e. semver- breaking) change in order to avoid a ripple effect in the ecosystem.
-This crate does not follow any specific reference or schedule for when MSRV should be increased; however, it will only be increased when there is a reason.
+This crate does not follow any specific reference or schedule for when MSRV should be increased; however, it will only be increased when there is a specific feature we would like to make use of.

+`libc` may continue to compile with Rust versions older than the current MSRV but this is not guaranteed.

 If your use case requires support for Rust versions below 1.63, it is recommended to pin `libc` with `"<=VERSION_BEFORE_THIS_MERGES"`.

+## Interface version support

+`libc` targets being able to interface with the following minimum versions:

+- glibc version 2.17, released 2012-12-25
+- musl libc version 1.2.3, released 2022-04-07
+- Linux kernel version 3.2, released 2012-04-01
+- FreeBSD 12.0, released 2018-12-11
+- Emscripten 3.1.42, released 2023-06-23
+- ESP-IDF: v5.0, released 2022-12-02

+May support features from newer versions as long as they don't break old.

+These may be incremented without semver-breaking change.

 ## Platform support